TeamPixelMC/MaxWorldPlayers/README.md

 ## Contact

-If you have any questions or feedback, please contact us at our [Development Discord] (https://discord.gg/mZJHGut5EV).
+If you have any questions or feedback, please contact us at our [Development Discord](https://discord.gg/mZJHGut5EV).